nschonni/healthvault-docs/healthvault/concepts/device-driver-kit/device-code-10-errors.md

 If Depends.exe loads the DLL successfully, but you still have a code 10, your driver is likely loading, but failing to start.
 The best thing to do is to debug the driver when it is loaded/started.
 Follow these steps to debug the driver start.

 1. WUDF has a registry entry that helps with debugging.
 This entry causes the WUDF service to wait while a debugger is attached for a specified amount of time.
-See [http://msdn.microsoft.com/en-us/library/ff554716.aspx](https://msdn.microsoft.com/en-us/library/ff554716.aspx).
+See [How to enable a debugger](https://msdn.microsoft.com/en-us/library/ff554716.aspx) for more information. .
 2. Set the registry value at "HKLM\\Software\\Microsoft\\Windows NT\\CurrentVersion\\WUDF\\Services\\{193a1820-d9ac-4997-8c55-be817523f6aa}\\HostProcessDbgBreakOnStart" to 0x00030000.
 3. In Device Manager, disable your WPD device.
 4. In Visual Studio 2005, open your driver project and then open the source file 'device.cpp'.